Travel Insurance Plans for 40+ Travelers

 Baggage Protection$1,000$2,000$3,000

-One standout feature is the coverage for over 250 adventure activities, a benefit not commonly offered by traditional insurers [5].
-For example, a 65-year-old couple planning a two-week trip to Mexico with a $6,000 trip cost would pay approximately $194.98 (3.3% of the trip cost) for the Standard Plan, $375.30 (6.3%) for the Explorer Plan, or $691.20 (11.5%) for the Epic Plan [6].
-These rates are competitive, often falling within or below the typical 4–8% premium range for travel insurance [6].
+One important feature is the coverage for over 250 adventure activities, a benefit not commonly offered by traditional insurers.[5]
+Their policies tend to be very competitive.
+For example, a 65-year-old couple, a two-week trip to Mexico with a $6,000 trip cost would pay $194.98 (3.3% of the trip cost) for the Standard Plan, $375.30 (6.3%) for the Explorer Plan, or $691.20 (11.5%) for the Epic Plan, with each level giving you more coverage[6].
+Actually, these rates are competitive, falling within and sometimes below the typical 4–8% range for travel insurance premiums.[6]

 World Nomads also partners with Generali Global Assistance to provide 24/7 emergency support [5].
 Their claims process is simple.
 For instance, a U.S. traveler in India who experienced a week-long baggage delay in Delhi received a reimbursement of $51.74 in December [7].